simgrid/simgrid/docs/source/app_s4u.rst

 mailbox.
 This does not make it easy to build a perfectly realistic model of the TCP sockets, but in most cases, this system is too cumbersome for your simulations anyway.
-You probably want something simpler, that turns our to be easy to build with the mailboxes.
+You probably want something simpler, that turns out to be easy to build with the mailboxes.

-Many SimGrid examples use a sort of yellow page system where the mailbox names are the name of the service (such as "worker", "master" or "reducer").
+Many SimGrid examples use a sort of yellow page system where the mailbox names are the name of the service (such as "worker", "master", or "reducer").
 That way, you don't have to know where your peer is located to contact it.
 You don't even need its name.
 Its function is enough for that.
 This also gives you some sort of load balancing for free if more than one actor pulls from the mailbox: